GobySoft/goby3/src/doc/markdown/doc501_zeromq_applications.md

 This written documentation is only a high level overview and reference.
 For a more comprehensive introduction, it is recommended that you watch and participate in the Goby3 Course materials: https://gobysoft.org/training/goby3-free-course.

-For additional applications that may be useful for those running goby-zeromq, but are not ZeroMQ-specific, please see the [Middleware Appplications](doc201_middleware_applications.md) page.
+For additional applications that may be useful for those running `goby-zeromq` but are not ZeroMQ-specific, please see the [Middleware Appplications](doc201_middleware_applications.md) page.

 ## Common configuration